 We prefer the pack-ability of down jackets.
 They are very lightweight and often come with a stuff sack attached they can fold into.
 You can buy a variety of down jackets now.
 From full down, synthetic or a mix of both.

-A GPS is another great survival item to have packed with you.
+A GPS is another great survival item to have on your hiking packing list.
 Especially if you will be going on some isolated backcountry hikes where you will not have cell service or access to highly trafficked trails and roads.

 There are a variety of styles available today.
 Most have extensive battery life, weather forecasting and messaging capabilities to stay in contact with your hiking buddies.